rubenprietodiaz/gmxQtools/README.md

 - pandas
 - numpy

-All the required modules are included in ´requirements.txt´.
-You may also use the `environment.yml` file in this repository, checking the installation of ligpargen, PyModSim and PyMemDyn following instructions located on each repository.
+All the required modules are included in requirements.txt.
+You may also use the environment.yml file in this repository.
+Ensure the installation of LigParGen, PyModSim, and PyMemDyn by following the instructions located in each respective repository.

 ```bash
 conda env create -f environment.yml